YirenWA/Creative-Making-Advanced-Visualisation-and-Computational-Environments/README.md

 In those intangible moments, can the imprints left by people condense within time?

 ![trace](https://github.com/YirenWA/Creative-Making-Advanced-Visualisation-and-Computational-Environments/assets/119879041/c80dc11d-3893-411c-942d-ddccc92b23a0)
 From this discovery in life, divergent thinking was employed.
-Through group discussions, we decided to creat  a sensory game about the theme.
+Through group discussions, we decided to creat a MR Experience Game about the theme.

 ### About Work
-It is an interactive game installation.
-This game represents an eternal memory world that extends human existence into a virtual and authentic digital space.
+It is an MR game.
+We created an everlasting memorial worldthat extends human existence into a virtual and authentic digital space—a frozen testament to existence and the passage of time.
 There, the presence of individuals will be documented, and memories will solidify into digital imprints.

-Through the structure of physical spaces, _participants will be guided to explore the digital world using physical actions in the real world and leave imprints in the digital space._ In this digital world, there are no people or their shadows.
+Through the structure of physical spaces, _participants will be guided to explore the digital world using physical actions in the real world and leave imprints in the digital space._ In this digital world, there are no people.
 Only the imprints of human remain.
 However, these imprints will gradually fade with time, so it is essential to leave lasting imprints within the limited intangible time.

 ![sketch2-01](https://github.com/YirenWA/Creative-Making-Advanced-Visualisation-and-Computational-Environments/assets/119879041/97249aec-e613-4fab-beac-45d81dff4981)